ltalirz/atomistic-software/README.md

 ## Developing the app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and makes use of the great [mui-datatable](https://github.com/gregnb/mui-datatables) and [nivo](https://github.com/plouc/nivo) visualization library.
+This project uses [Vite](https://vitejs.dev/) for the development/build toolchain and makes use of [Material UI v6](https://mui.com/) with [material-react-table](https://www.material-react-table.com/) as well as the [nivo](https://github.com/plouc/nivo) visualization library.

 Tip: You don't need the (large & growing) `gh-pages` branch.
 Clone only the `master` branch via